KevCui/putility/README.md

-pUtility
+putility
 =========

-pUtility.js is a [puppeteer](https://github.com/puppeteer/puppeteer/) script toolkit.
+putility.js is a [puppeteer](https://github.com/puppeteer/puppeteer/) script toolkit.
 It contains some small and useful functions for daily usage.

 ## Dependency